VIRTUAL SCHOOL STUDENTS

-The person providing the home instruction must submit a copy of his or her Diploma or GED to Tammy Holcomb at firstname.lastname@example.org.
+The person providing the home instruction must submit a copy of his or her Diploma to Tammy Holcomb at firstname.lastname@example.org.

 The Notice of Intent will remain in effect until the Director of Attendance or Superintendent is notified that the family is no longer homeschooling or that the family is moving to another district or state.

-The assessment is required annually and is to be kept on record by the parent for at least three years.
-The assessment must be submitted to the County at the 3rd, 5th, 8th, and 11th grades only.
+An assessment is required annually and must be retained by the parent for at least three years.
+Your child's assessment results must be submitted to the County for 3rd, 5th, 8th, and 11th grades.
 The assessment should be submitted to the Director of Attendance or Superintendent by June 30th.
-Any parent wishing to submit the assessment to the Webster County BOE, annually, may do so, and the results will be kept in the student’s files.